punkyman/dpof-plugin/README.md

 The plugin will install in the user folder : ~/.gnome2/shotwell/plugins

+To trace loading by shotwell, execute with the following command line :
+SHOTWELL_LOG=1 SHOTWELL_LOG_FILE=:console: shotwell

-Still looking for a way to enable a plugin by default; as of now,
+Still looking for a way to enable a plugin by default; as of now, the plugin will have to be enabled every time shotwell starts, in preferences / plugins tab.